-Here is part of the post my husband put up on his blog www.respectedhusband.wordpress.com about my gift to him (Ladies, your dare is at the bottom after his post):
+Here is part of something my husband wrote about my gift to him (Ladies, your dare is at the bottom after his post):

 Father’s Day was a few weeks ago, and while we don’t go crazy getting each other gifts for the card holidays, my wife decided to break tradition a little bit and buy me something really special.
 You can see it in the picture I took above.
 I was totally blown away that she would make a purchasing decision this great without even consulting me.
 I think she did quite well, though.
 Look at the craftsmanship on this thing.
 Look at how every detail was carefully considered and incorporated.
 Only the finest materials were used to construct this thing.
 In that first picture I might be a little too far out for you to appreciate it.
 Let me move in a little closer so you can fully grasp my prized gift.

 I knew you would be able to start to see why I am so excited at this distance.
 The viewing angle on this thing is almost infinite.
 No matter how you look at it, from the sides, below, or above there is virtually no loss of detail.
 You might think I am crazy, but I want you to see it a little closer.
 I don’t want you to miss any details.
 Let’s move in a little closer.